actoron/jadex/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 ### Agent Setup

 You can notice another difference to the `SimpleCleanerAgent.java` in the setup code.
-As in the simple cleaner, we annotated a method with `@AgentBody` to have it executed after agent startup.
+As in the simple cleaner, we annotated a method with `@OnStart` to have it executed after agent startup.

 Unlike the simple cleaner, we stored the `actsense` object in a field instead of a local variable.
 The reason is that we will add more methods and inner classes later for goals and plans and want to access